icaven/glm/readme.txt

 - Fixed .length() that should return a int and not a size_t
 - Removed unnecessary conversions
 - Optimized packing and unpacking functions
+- Removed the normalization of the up argument of lookAt function (#114)

 ================================================================================
 GLM 0.9.4.6: 2013-09-15